sbtrn-devil/crtk/docs/api.md

 - `yes`: _Boolean_ - true if checkpoint must stop on first error, default is `false`
 - return: the subject `'CheckpointInstance'`, use for chaining calls

-By default, the checkpoint awaits until the whole given set of `Awaitable`-s finishes, regardless on which of them ended in error.
+By default, the checkpoint awaits until the whole given set of `'Awaitable'`-s finishes, regardless on which of them ended in error.
 But this may be not always practical.
 By setting "stop on first error" mode, you tell the checkpoint to finish after first error occurs.

 ```js
 function *failingOneMakesWaitingForOthersMeaningless() {